-If the Minister for the Environment and Energy deems that the project is likely to impact matters of national environmental significance, the project will be declared as a Controlled Action.
-The EIS will then address State and Australian Government requirements under the one EIS.
+If the Minister for the Environment and Energy deems the project likely to impact matters of national environmental significance, it will be declared a Controlled Action.
+The EIS will then address the Australian Government and Queensland Government requirements under the one EIS.

-This provides for a single environmental assessment process conducted by the State.
-At the completion of the assessment, the Coordinator-General provides a report to the Australian Government assessing the likely impacts of the project on matters of national environmental significance.
+This provides for a single environmental assessment process.
+At the completion of the assessment, the Queensland Coordinator-General will provide a report to the Australian Government assessing the likely impacts of the project on matters of national environmental significance.

-Following the assessment stage, the Queensland and Australian Government each make a decision on project approval and conditions to meet differing requirements.
+Following the assessment stage, the Australian Government and Queensland Government will each make a decision on project approval and conditions to meet specific requirements.
 This may result in two approval decisions and two sets of conditions.